 Chapter 6.
-Appliance-based data protection solution for multiple sites
+Appliance-based implementation of a data protection solution for multiple sites

-The multisite appliance-based solution uses appliance-based data deduplication and replication.
-A Tivoli Storage Manager server is configured at a second site for standby recovery if the primary server is unavailable.
+This implementation of a data protection solution for multiple sites uses appliance-based data deduplication and replication.
+A standby Tivoli Storage Manager server is configured at a second site to recover data if the primary server is unavailable.

-- It is optimized for high-speed storage area network (SAN) backups and for use with Tivoli Storage Manager for SAN, when clients back up directly to SAN-attached virtual tape devices. - Fast, appliance-based replication frees the Tivoli Storage Manager server from having to track replication metadata in the server database. - The solution is space and bandwidth efficient. - A standby environment provides for disaster recovery, but does not require the amount of resources that are needed for a fully active site.
+- Performance is optimized for backups on high-speed storage area networks (SAN) and for use with Tivoli Storage Manager for SAN, when clients back up directly to SAN-attached virtual tape devices. - Fast, appliance-based replication frees the Tivoli Storage Manager server from having to track replication metadata in the server database. - Bandwidth and storage space are used efficiently because only deduplicated data is replicated between the sites. - A standby environment provides for disaster recovery, but does not require the amount of resources that are needed for a fully active site.

 In this data protection configuration, the Tivoli Storage Manager server uses hardware appliances to deduplicate and replicate data.
-The appliance at Site A deduplicates data and then replicates it to the appliance at Site B for disaster protection.
+The appliance at Site A deduplicates data and then replicates the data to the appliance at Site B for disaster protection.
 If a failure at Site A occurs, you make the standby server active by restoring the most recent database backup, and by activating the replicated copy of data.